-Creating and Running a ThinkPHP 8 Project with ServBay
+Creating and Running a ThinkPHP 8 Project in ServBay

-This article will guide you through using ServBay, a powerful local web development environment, to quickly create, configure, and run a PHP project based on the ThinkPHP 8 framework.
-ServBay offers a pre-configured PHP environment, web servers (Caddy or Nginx), and a range of databases, greatly simplifying the local setup process for ThinkPHP projects.
+This article guides you through using ServBay—a powerful local web development environment—to quickly create, configure, and run a PHP project based on the ThinkPHP 8 framework.
+ServBay comes pre-configured with PHP, web servers (Caddy or Nginx), and multiple databases, greatly simplifying the local setup process for ThinkPHP projects.

-ThinkPHP is an open-source, fast, simple, object-oriented PHP development framework originating from China.
-Adhering to principles of simplicity and efficiency, it aims to provide developers with a convenient toolkit for building modern web applications.
-Thanks to its ease of use, comprehensive features (such as a powerful ORM, flexible routing, built-in templating engine, cache support, and more), and an active community, ThinkPHP enjoys widespread adoption across the Chinese PHP development sector.
+ThinkPHP is an open-source, fast, and straightforward object-oriented PHP development framework originating from China.
+It follows a principle of simplicity and efficiency, providing developers with a user-friendly toolkit for building modern web applications.
+Thanks to its ease-of-use, robust features (such as a powerful ORM, flexible routing, built-in template engine, caching support, etc.), and an active community, ThinkPHP enjoys wide adoption in the Chinese PHP development sphere.

-- Comprehensive Functionality: Integrates commonly used web development components like MVC architecture, ORM, templating engine, caching, session management, authorization, form tokens, and more.
+- Comprehensive Functionality: Features all essential web development components like MVC structure, ORM, template engine, cache, session management, access control, form tokens, and more.

-- Flexible Routing: Supports multiple methods of route definition, catering to complex URL structures.
+- Flexible Routing: Supports multiple routing methods to handle complex URL structures.

-- Rich Ecosystem: Contains numerous extension libraries and plugins, as well as a vast and active developer community.
+- Rich Ecosystem: Includes numerous extension libraries and plugins, with a large, active developer community and abundant resources.

-ThinkPHP is suitable for web projects of all sizes, from small applications to large-scale enterprise solutions.
+ThinkPHP is suitable for both small projects and large-scale enterprise web applications.

 Setting Up a ThinkPHP 8 Project with ServBay

-ServBay provides an optimal environment for local ThinkPHP 8 development, including:
+ServBay offers an ideal local development environment for ThinkPHP 8 projects, featuring:

-- Built-in web servers (Caddy or Nginx) for easy website configuration.
+- Built-in web server (Caddy or Nginx) for easy website configuration.

-- Integrated database services: MySQL, PostgreSQL, MongoDB, Redis, Memcached, and more.
+- Integrated database services including MySQL, PostgreSQL, MongoDB, Redis, Memcached, and more.

 Prerequisites

-Before you begin, please ensure the following are in place:
+Before you begin, ensure you have completed the following steps:

-- Download and install ServBay on your macOS system.
+- Downloaded and installed ServBay on macOS or Windows.

-- ServBay is running, and the required PHP version (ThinkPHP 8 requires PHP 8.0 or above) and necessary database services (such as MySQL, PostgreSQL, Redis, Memcached, etc.) are started.
-You can check and start these from the "Packages" tab in the ServBay control panel.
+- ServBay is running, and the required PHP version (ThinkPHP 8 requires PHP 8.0 or higher) as well as any needed database services (such as MySQL, PostgreSQL, Redis, Memcached, etc.) are started.
+You can check and activate these services under the “Packages” tab in the ServBay control panel.

 Creating a ThinkPHP Project

-ServBay recommends managing all your local website files within the /Applications/ServBay/www
+ServBay recommends storing all your local site files in the /Applications/ServBay/www

 composer --version

-command in the ServBay terminal to verify.Create a ThinkPHP Project via Composer
+in the ServBay terminal to confirm Composer is available.Create a ThinkPHP Project Using Composer

-Open your macOS terminal and run the following commands to create a new ThinkPHP 8 project in the ServBay web root directory:
+Open the macOS Terminal, and execute the following commands to create a new ThinkPHP 8 project in the ServBay web root:

 bashcd /Applications/ServBay/www composer create-project topthink/think servbay-thinkphp-app